Close Menu

 In order to win benefits, your child’s Diabetes Type 1 can meet or equal the childhood SSA listing 109.08, as long as the child is below the age of 6.

-SSA Listing 109.08 is only for children with DM who have not reached age six and who require daily insulin.
+SSA Listing 109.08 is only for children with DM Type 1 who have not reached age six and who require daily insulin.
 For all other children (children with DM Type 1 who are age 6 or older and require daily insulin, and children of any age with DM who do not require daily insulin), the SSA follows their rules to determine whether the Diabetes Type 1 is severe.

 Severity can occur either alone or in combination with another medical condition.
 The child’s Diabetes Type 1 can meet or equal the listing in another body system.
 Finally, your child can win SSI benefits if their Diabetes Type 1 equals the listing.
-Learn more about SSA’s rules for children.
+Learn about SSA’s rules for children.

 SOCIAL SECURITY RULING 14-2P